jaykhatri0875/pyano/README.md

 # pyano
-python piano
-it is virtual piano in Air
+Pyano is virtual piano in Air. <br/>
 It uses mediapipe for hand recognition purpose.
 MediaPipe is the simplest tool to build ML based applications. <br/>
 No GPU is required to run the project !
 # Requires: